Prem-ium/Auto-StockTrader/README.md

 - Account Login Automation
 - JavaScript Account Array Helper Scripts

-## Notice
-Gold GitHub Sponsors will gain access to a private `sponsor` repository, which includes the latest updates and exclusive features.
-The free, public version of this project will not be updated as frequently as the sponsor repository.
-If you are a Gold Sponsor, make sure to reference the `sponsor` repo's README instead of the public README, as the `sponsor` repo contains significant upgrades and changes not available in the public version.
-If you're interested in becoming a Gold Sponsor, you can [become one here.](https://github.com/sponsors/Prem-ium)
+## Unlock Premium Features with Gold Sponsorship 🌟
+Unlock exclusive access to a private sponsor repository with the latest updates, optimized features, and content not available in the public version by becoming a Gold sponsor.

+In the private repository, the Python script has been completely reworked for maximum efficiency.
+The automation process is streamlined, requiring significantly less technical skill and setup time.
+While the public version demands considerable configuration (for example, with Chase and Fidelity), the Gold Sponsor version is designed to be as seamless and user-friendly.

+You'll gain access to extra scripts, like an Automated Cash Transfer/Withdrawal tool for managing funds across multiple accounts, along with features in the automation scripts to prioritize speed and minimize errors.

+Interested in becoming a Gold Sponsor?
+[Sign up here!](https://github.com/sponsors/Prem-ium/sponsorships?sponsor=Prem-ium&tier_id=308205&preview=false)

 ## Supported Brokerages 🏦
 This project contains the means of automating buy/sell stock orders within: